Post Award Management

 May I post charges to a grant account before the actual start date?

 Grant accounts are set-up in Banner according to start/end dates established by the funding agency.
 While each agency maintains guidelines regarding expenses incurred prior to the start date, Davidson's policy is to disallow charges incurred prior to the receipt of an official award letter.
-If you expect to incur such costs, please contact the post-award manager for assistance.
+If you expect to incur such costs, please contact the Post-Award Manager for assistance.

 Where do I find information regarding Banner?

-Business Services has information about Banner Finance.
+The Controller's Office has information about Banner Finance.

 Are shipping charges exempt from sales tax?